Central Bureau of Investigation: Indian coal allocation scam

 This is a political scandal concerning the Indian UPA government's allocation of the nation's coal deposits to private companies by the former Prime Minister Manmohan Singh, which cost the government ₹10673.03 billion.
 CBI director Ranjit Sinha submitted an affidavit in the Supreme Court that the coal-scam status report prepared by the agency was shared with Congress Party law minister Ashwani Kumar "as desired by him" and with secretary-level officers from the prime minister's office (PMO) and the coal ministry before presenting it to the court.

 2008 Noida double murder case

 This is a double murder case of 14-year-old girl Aarushi Talwar and 45-year-old Hemraj Banjade from Noida, India.
-On 26 November 2013, Parents of girl named Rajesh and Nupur Talwar were sentenced to life imprisonment for the twin murders.
+On 26 November 2013, parents of the girl, Rajesh and Nupur Talwar, were sentenced to life imprisonment for the murders.
 In January 2014, the Talwars challenged the decision in the Allahabad High Court.
 The High Court's acquitted them of all charges on 12 October 2017 because of the lack of 'irresistible proof'.
 The Allahabad HC in its verdict said that there were loopholes in the evidence which found the parents not guilty.
-Court also said that CBI tampered evidences and tutored witnesses.
+Court also said that CBI tampered with evidence and tutored witnesses.
 Questions arose by nation on investigation and judgement given by CBI court.